guiseppegnixon/mygnix/README.md

 The purpose of Stage 2 is to install a fully configured NixOS system with impermanence and full disk encryption enabled.
 Stage 2 is intended to be the penultimate step prior to Stage 3's installation of Lanzaboote and TPM-based LUKS unlocking.

 Some important points to note:
+- The way these instructions currently operate, you will have to rerun `imperm-STAGE2.sh` after completing Stage 2.
+The logic will have to be refactored to fix this.
+Sorry :)
 - `flake.nix` has a custom `flakeSettings` output allowing for population of `username`, `hostname`, and `email` fields throughout this config.
 They are currently set to sample values.
 	- **PRIOR TO EXECUTING `sudo nixos-rebuild switch --flake`, `flake.nix` AND `imperm-STAGE2.sh` MUST BE MODIFIED TO ENSURE THEIR HOSTNAMES ARE MATCHING** -- otherwise the rebuild will fail.
 - **THE INITIAL USER PASSWORD IS `asd`!**